kubeslice/gateway-certs-generator/README.md

 ```

 ### Deploying in a Cluster
-1. Create the chart values `yourvaluesfile.yaml` file.
+1. Create a chart values called `yourvaluesfile.yaml` file.
 Refer to [values.yaml](https://github.com/kubeslice/charts/blob/master/charts/kubeslice-controller/values.yaml) on how to adjust this and update the `kubeslice-controller` image to the local build image.

 From the sample: